MATBckh22/MATB-STUDIOS/README.md

 Some of the content are repeated in [MIT6](https://github.com/MATBckh22/MATB-STUDIOS/blob/5ea3c077cd38b89d2ad7db645db75bc9bbdde76d/README.md), hence author will skip chapters that are repeated or otherwise better taught in MIT6.
 Feel free to browse the course website and grab their notes there.
 Kindly refer to CS50 Updates.

+**Note that this course involves a lot of programming languages, follow the instructions provided in the CS50 lecture notes for guidance on how to install their respective compilers and setups to run certain programs.

 ### Using CS50 Notes

 - `CS50-Lec`: code used in lectures